Devsbench/modern-sunflower-72abb/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: Scale Your Team in Europe
+    title: Scaleup Your Team in Europe
     image: images/5.jpg
     content: >
       We focus on **Golang** devs recruitment and contracting.
 We are not a